michaelbeutler/johny-simulator/scripts/addition.md

 - ✅ should add using embedded data (15 + 25 = 40)
 - ✅ should add negative simulation (0 - bounded)
 - ✅ should handle large numbers
+- ✅ should handle overflow saturation at MAX_VALUE
+- ✅ should handle maximum values addition
+- ✅ should handle zero plus zero
+- ✅ should handle single operand non-zero

 ## Program Statistics